Dev

 Use Cases

-- •Seeding a new npm package with a plausible CHANGELOG.md on launch
+- •Seeding a new npm package with a plausible CHANGELOG.md before its first public release

-- •Populating GitHub portfolio repos with authentic-looking project history
+- •Populating a GitHub portfolio repo with a realistic multi-version project history

-- •Prototyping a changelog template before adopting conventional-commits tooling
+- •Prototyping a CHANGELOG.md template before wiring up semantic-release or conventional-changelog

 Tips